Policy design in experiments with unknown interference: Additional Extensions

 and $m(1, 1, \beta)$ being a constant function in $\beta$.
 Then

 \end{thm}

 The proof is in Appendix \ref{sec:proof12}.
 Theorem \ref{thm:non_separable} shows that we can use the information on the spillover and direct treatment effects to identify the marginal effects in the presence of non-separable time and cluster fixed effects.
 The theorem leverages the assumption that spillovers only occur on the control individuals but not the treated.
-We note that in applications where treatment effects have disproportionately large effects on the outcome of an individual, and the treated outcomes do not depend on the neighbors' assignments, there might be some tension with the assumption of fixed effects assumption.
-Studying economic settings where the assumption does and does not hold is an interesting future direction.
+The assumption of lack of spillovers on the treated may hold in some \citep[e.g][]{duflo2023chat} but not all settings.